 2014-2015: Duqu 2.0, Kovter

-Another fileless malware specimen that gained attention in 2015 was Kovter.
-In that incarnation, the Kovter's infection technique closely resembled that of Powerliks.
-Even when starting the infection with a malicious Windows executable, the specimen removed that file after storing obfuscated or encrypted artifacts in the registry.
+Another fileless malware sample that gained attention in 2015 was Kovter.
+In that incarnation, the Kovter’s infection technique closely resembled that of Poweliks.
+Even when starting the infection with a malicious Windows executable, the sample removed that file after storing obfuscated or encrypted artifacts in the registry.
 At least one of its variations maintained persistence by using a shortcut file that executed JavaScript.
 As outlined by Andrew Dove at Airbus, this script launched PowerShell, which executed shellcode, which launched a non-malicious application after injecting malicious code into it.

 2016: PowerSniff, PowerWare, August

 In mid-2016, Josh Grunzweig and Brandon Levene at Palo Alto Networks documented a malicious program they dubbed PowerSniff.
 The infection began with a Microsoft Word document that contained a malicious macro.
-The in-memory mechanics of this specimen resembled some aspects of Kovter and involved a PowerShell script that executed shellcode, which decoded and executed additional malicious payload, operating solely in memory.
-PowerSniff had the ability to temporarily save a malicious DLL to the file system.
+The in-memory mechanics of this sample resembled some aspects of Kovter and involved a PowerShell script that executed shellcode, which decoded and executed additional malicious payload, operating solely in memory.
+PowerSniff could temporarily save a malicious DLL to the file system.

 2017: POSHSPY, etc.